 The Recipe : Pasta with Tomatoes and Lemon

-- 16 ounces angel hair pasta or pasta of your choice
+- 16 ounces angel hair pasta, or pasta of your choice

-- 2 cups ripe tomatoes diced (approx 4 small or 2 large tomatoes)
+- 2 cups ripe tomatoes, diced (approx 4 small or 2 large tomatoes)

-- Juice of 1 large lemon or more if you like things lemony
+- Juice of 1 large lemon, or more if you like things lemony

-- 2 tablespoons capers no juice
+- 2 tablespoons capers (no juice from the jar)

-- 3 cloves garlic minced
+- 3 cloves garlic, peeled and minced

 - 1/4 cup extra virgin olive oil

-- Sea Salt to taste
+- Sea Salt, to taste

-- Red peppers flakes (optional) to taste
+- Red peppers flakes, (optional) to taste